 Individuals with TRICARE for LIFE can choose to use the VA facility or civilian providers and facilities.

-CHAMPVA is coverage for the spouse, surviving spouse, children, or family members of a veteran with disabilities or a veteran that has passed away.
+CHAMPVA covers the spouse, surviving spouse, children, or family members of a veteran with disabilities or who has passed away.
 CHAMPVA is essentially a 75%/25% plan with a $50 deductible.
 You must enroll in Medicare Parts A and B, similar to TRICARE.
 Also, like TRICARE, Part D is optional.

 Once you begin Medicare, it becomes primary, and CHAMPVA becomes secondary.
 You can use CHAMPVA with Medicare, Medicare Advantage, and Medicare Part D.